mec328/astrochelle/README.md

 # Installation
 If you want to use `astrochelle` as a package, follow the instructions below.
-Note: `astrochelle` was developed using Python 3.6.
-I have not (yet) tested it in other releases.
+Note: `astrochelle` was developed using Python 3.6, but the pipeline tests it from 3.6 to 3.10.

 ## Mac
 1. Run